7 Things to Do in Ras Sidr

 4. Grendel Valley

 This is considered one of the most beautiful valleys in South Sinai.
 It contains several oases, wild birds, and desert animals.
 Grendel Valley is located 115 km away from the Martyr Ahmed Hamdi Tunnel.
-Grendel Valley extends for about 85 km and is covered with dense vegetation and freshwater from natural springs.
+Grendel Valley extends about 85 km and is covered with dense vegetation and freshwater from natural springs.
 The freshwater flows all year long through the valley.

 5. Ain Ras Sidr

-The temperature of the water reaches 200 degrees Celsius, and it comes from the ground in a state of effervescence and water vapour, carrying the smell of sulfur.
+The temperature of the water reaches 200 degrees Celsius, and it comes from the ground in a state of enthusiasm and water vapour, carrying the smell of sulfur.
 After it comes out from the ground, the water flows in a channel with a length of 100 metres until it settles in a depression about 2 meters deep.
 It is like a natural swimming pool in which the temperature varies from very hot to moderately hot and then becomes warm.
 It’s worth mentioning that the amount of water that comes out of the spring reaches 20 cubic metres of water per day.

 6. Wadi Qnet Cave